 Curbside recycling programs have made it incredibly easy to recycle many items from the comfort of your home.
-Unfortunately, there are a lot of things that are recyclable, but just can’t be recycled in your curbside bin.
+Unfortunately, there are a lot of things that are recyclable items, but just can’t be recycled in your curbside bin.

 Placing non-recyclable items in the curbside bin can actually result in your entire bin of recyclables to become contaminated.
 When non-recyclable items contaminate things that can be recycled, it usually results in your recyclables being tossed out with the trash.